xaanya/devops24/examinations/02/README.md

 # Examination 2 - Configure Ansible

-To make things as unsurprising and difficult as possible, we will all set up the exact same Ansible configuration in a dedicated folder for this purpose.
+To make things as unsurprising and easy as possible, we will all set up the exact same Ansible configuration in a dedicated folder for this purpose.

 Do not use the directory with the Vagrantfile (the `lab_environment` directory